Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Now the Dart Sass Host library (requires installation and registration of the JS engine) is used instead of the LibSass Host;
-   2. In configuration settings of Sass and SCSS translator was added one new property - `JsEngine`;
-   3. From configuration settings of Sass and SCSS translator was removed two
-      properties: `Precision` and `SourceComments`.
+   1. Added support of the Dart Sass version 1.36.0;
+   2. Now can use the JavaScriptEngineSwitcher.V8 as a JS engine.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module, you need to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes) or JavaScriptEngineSwitcher.ChakraCore.
+   For correct working of this module, you need to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes), JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
    After package is installed and JS engine is registered (https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines), need set a name of JS engine (for example, `MsieJsEngine`) to the `name`